j16r/release_party/README.md

     campfire_account       # Campfire account user name
-    campfire_room          # The room to announce in campfire_token         # The API token to use when connecting to campfire
+    campfire_room          # The room to announce in campfire_token         # The API token to use when connecting to campfire campfire_begin_message # The message to announce when deployment begins campfire_after_message # The message to announce when deployment finishes

 ## Contributing